Wimmics/KGnoVis/Presentation page - user.md

 ```

-The dataset obtained with this request should look like this:

 ## Part 2 : Table

 The table contains the SPARQL results from the select.
 Those values are spread into x columns based on the variables given in the select part.
-We choosed 3 variables that will be the nodes and the links of the graph.
+We've manually defined in the code 3 variables that will be the nodes and the links of the graph.

-The table prints by default 10 lines of data at a time, but the user can explore them and change the lines.
+The table displays by default 10 lines of data at a time, but the user can explore them.

-Since there are for the moment no optionnal parameters in the function building the table, you need to simply input the dataset to call the table function in the code.
-For a user of the interface, there is no need to call anything except the dataset.

 ## Part 3 : Graph Results View

-The graph results view is the visualisation of the graph result based on the query send by the user.
-A default graph is created when the request is send, but the user will be able to modify it.
+The graph results view is a nodelink representing the graph result based on the query sent by the user.
+A default graph is created when the request is sent, but the user will be able to modify it.

-For the color choices, 2 colors are choosen by default for the nodes (for the source and target), and for the nodes that are both source and target, a third color is created by mixing both colors.
+2 colors are choosen by default for the nodes (red: for the source, blue: for the target), and for the nodes that are both source and target, a third color is created by mixing both colors.

-The user can zoom on the graph or on specific nodes (by clicking on those nodes).
-They can also see the label of each nodes and each link below the table, when their mouse goes over the node or link in question.
+The user can zoom on the graph (by wheeling) or on specific nodes (by clicking on those nodes).
+They can also see the label of each node and each link below the table, when their mouse goes over the node or link in question.

 # Things to improve

-Add a support interaction that enable the user to choose the color of the different elements of the graph visualisation.
+Add a support interaction that enable the user to choose the color of different elements of the vizualisation.

-Add the possibility for the user to choose what is source, target, and relation in the request and the graph.

-Allow the user to change the number of lines in the dataset.
+Allow to change the number of lines display in the table.

-Ajout que le graph result est un objet déclaré par le développeur suivi de 2 blocks (1 creation objet, puis appel à nodelink-dataset)
-Refaire l'intro (en faire une vraie)
+Allow the user to choose which column is defined as source, target, and link.